This is a common question that comes up and a logical extension to the article we just completed on whether you can build a tolerance to CBD.

 Here's the interesting piece that sets CBD off from not only the medications we're used to (benzos, SSRIs, pain relievers, etc) but also the other cannabinoids (like THC).

-CBD does push these pathways in one direction.
+CBD does NOT push these pathways in one direction.

 That may sound unreal but that's the beauty behind it works.